 1. Collect whole blood in EDTA tube labeled with patient name, date of birth, and date and time of draw.
 If submitting plasma, process to plasma, and place in sterile vial or cryotube labeled with patient name, date of birth, and date and time of draw.
 Serum should be placed in sterile vial or cryotube labeled as above.

 2. Place tube into a biohazard bag with an absorbent pad and seal.

-3. Complete the test request form.
+3. Complete the test request form by clicking on the green Hospital/Institution Ordering button located in the blue box.
 Place the form and the sample in another sealable bag or pouch, seal, and ship according to the listed shipping specifications.

 4. Send the sample using an overnight delivery service.
 Coppe Laboratories accepts shipments MONDAY THROUGH FRIDAY.
 Holiday closures will be posted on the home page of the Coppe website, www.coppelabs.com.